W. & J. Sloane: Los Angeles stores

+During World War II the company worked with the Newport News Company and the North Carolina Shipbuilding Company on shipbuilding contracts for the United States Navy fitting out the interiors of liberty ships under the direction of John Sloane Griswold.

+Suburban expansion

 In 1955, after a three-year internal struggle, control of the firm left the hands of a direct descendant of the Sloanes when Benjamin Coates, 37, was elected president.
 This meant the ouster of president W.E.S.
 Griswold Jr. and chairman of the board John D. Sloane, both grandsons of the founders.
 Coates was a financier who married John D. Sloane's daughter in 1944 and served on the board.
 Along with the City Stores Company syndicate, he bought up 70% of the stock to win control and become head of the firm.

-After the store left family hands, it over-expanded and lowered the price and quality of its goods.
+After the store left family hands, further growth over the decades was characterized as "over-expansion" while Sloane's lowered the price and quality of its goods during this period.
+Sloane's opened New York City-area suburban US branches in Garden City, Manhasset, on Post Road in White Plains, Fashion Center in Paramus, Short Hills, Red Bank, Fox Pavilion in Jenkintown, PA outside Philadelphia, and in Connecticut at Ridgeway Center in Stamford as well as in Hartford, for an eventual total of 15.

+Decline

 City Stores was forced to file for bankruptcy in 1979 so that it could "continue operating while it works out a plan to pay its creditors."

-It was then acquired by Hollywood-based RB Furniture in 1981.
+Sloane's was then acquired by Hollywood-based RB Furniture in 1981.
 The chain closed its 38th Street store in 1984, and filed for bankruptcy on September 11, 1985.
 Its remaining stores were sold in 1986.

 Legacy

-The company generated considerable wealth for the direct descendants of William and John Sloane, who include in addition to Rev. Coffin, diplomat Cyrus Vance, attorney Cyrus Vance Jr., musical producer John H. Hammond, his son, musician John P. Hammond, and philanthropist Emily Thorn Vanderbilt Sloane.
+The company generated considerable wealth for the direct descendants of William and John Sloane, who include in addition to the Rev. Mr. Coffin, diplomat Cyrus Vance, attorney Cyrus Vance Jr., musical producer John H. Hammond, his son, musician John P. Hammond, and philanthropist Emily Thorn Vanderbilt Sloane.
 It also brought the Sloane family into prominence in New York City, where they intermarried with the Whitneys, the Vanderbilts, and the Pynes.
 Employees who worked for the firm include the American cooking icon Julia Child (then Julia McWilliams), whose first job out of Smith College in October 1935 was Assistant to the New York Advertising Manager, A. W. Forester.
 Other notables include the Bevelacqua brothers: Salvatore and Aurelio, who designed under the Sloane banner before their respective success in furniture design.